lem0nSec/Alcatraz/README.md

 :dart: Alcatraz is a basic **self-replicating Virus** I developed for educational and academic purposes.

-:hammer: I always wanted to create an 'old-school' program in pure Assembly, and here's the code!
+:hammer: I always wanted to create an 'old-school' program in pure Assembly, so here's the code!

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------